 Our Top 5 Best Best Tennis Racquet For 4.0 Player Reviews

-- Stop Shock Pads reduce racket vibrations for improved feel
+- Stop Shock Pads reduce racquet vibration for greater control

 - Power frame for players with short, compact swings